 - The probability free will exists is greater than zero.
 Our knowledge of the universe is incomplete and so no matter how much evidence there is supporting a belief we can not apply a probability of zero to any hypothesis that negates this belief.
 All the evidence suggest fairies don’t exist at the bottom of the garden, but there is some finite probability that they do.
 In the case of free will this means that while all the evidence points to it not existing, we can not say with certainty it does not exist.

-- If there is no free will then it meaningless what beliefs you hold about free will.
-There is nothing lost in life believing in free will if it doesn’t exist since whatever beliefs you have they were predetermined.
+- If there is no free will then it is meaningless what beliefs you hold about free will.
+There is nothing lost in life believing in free will if it doesn’t exist since whatever beliefs you have were predetermined.

 - If there is free will then believing there is no free will is throwing away your life.
 If free will exists and you go through life believing everything is predetermined then you will have missed making the choices open to you by free will.
 You may spend your life in a nihilistic funk when you could have chosen differently.